TheUnixDemon/VS-Code-configuration/README.md

 # VS Code setup for development
 This VS Code configuration is made for an mobile setup of an development enviroment.
-This include the languages within the web development(HTML, CSS, PHP, JS, TS, React and NextJS), CPP, Java, Python(3), Docker and LaTeX.
+This include the languages within the web development(HTML, CSS, PHP, JS, TS, React and NextJS), C++, Java, Python(3), Docker and LaTeX.

 For these languages are included extensions like debugger, autocomplete and co.